particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/troubleshooting-wifi-on-the-particle-argon.md

 ## Network scan and authentication

 * The device will scan for networks via the `CWLAP` AT command - this the AT command implicated when you run `WiFi.connect()` or `WiFi.scan()`.
 At this stage, an array of available APs should display.
 If your device cannot find your AP, that can point either to a network compatibility issue (see our Wi-Fi Connectivity Guide - [link](/troubleshooting/guides/connectivity-troubleshooting/wifi-connectivity-troubleshooting-guide/)), or to a simple proximity issue (go closer to the AP).
-If no APs appear, create a Mobile Hotspot to test - if this fails, [open up a support ticket](https://support.particle.io).
 * Your Wi-Fi credentials are stored inside the Argon's filesystem.
 It will scroll through the enumerated APs and look for SSID + Password matches.
 The authentication process begins and is confirmed by this line:

 ```